-No matter what a student's hopes and ambitions are beyond BISP, one thing is always the same - success in secondary school leads to future success.
-Success for one person, however, may be through a different path than one selected by someone else.
-Whether you are choosing IGCSE or IB courses, BISP students should always choose an academic program that fits them.
+BISP graduates apply to and attend universities in over ten different countries every year.
+Every student's path and goal is different, so students should always choose an academic program that fits them.
 Often by Year 9, students already have a sense of the kinds of courses they enjoy.
 By identifying personal and academic strengths and building on them, students will be successful in secondary school and beyond.

 Over the next four years the BISP University Counsellors will work with each student to develop an individualized plan for life after BISP.
 All of us - students, parents and counsellors - will work together to identify colleges and universities that will match students' career plans and academic profiles.
-As a Year 9 or Year 10 student, it is too early to be concerned about identifying specific colleges or universities.
-While there are some IGCSE subject choices to make, do not be afraid that you will make some dreadful mistake in your course choices that will ruin your chances to attend university.
+As a Year 9 or Year 10 student, do not be concerned if you are unable at this stage to identify specific colleges or universities.